-Toggle it off and you'll be able to set these distances manually.
-If you already know your stride length, great!
-If not, you can work it out by walking (or running) over a short distance and then dividing that total distance by the number of steps taken.
-You can enter different stride lengths for running and walking, so make sure you do.
+Don't know how to work out your stride length?
+You can find out out by walking (or running) over a short distance and then dividing that total distance by the number of steps taken.
+You can enter different stride lengths for running and walking, so make sure you do for maximum accuracy.

 Calibrate exercise detection

-Fitbit uses a feature called SmartTrack on all devices other than the Charge, Flex, One, and Zip.
-This automatically detects workouts including walking, running, cycling and even swimming.
+Fitbit uses a feature called SmartTrack on all devices other than the retired Charge, Flex, One and Zip trackers.
+This automatically detects workouts, including walking, running, cycling and even swimming.
 By going into your Account and then into Exercise, you can tweak how long Fitbit will wait to kick in tracking when it automatically detects an exercise is happening.

-Did you know you can calibrate your Fitbit for sleep too, even if you don't have the advanced Sleep Stages and Sleep Insights features?
-Again, head into the Advanced Settings and you'll find an option for Sleep Sensitivity, which will be set to 'Normal' by default.
+Did you know you can calibrate your Fitbit for sleep, too, even if you don't have the advanced Sleep Stages and Sleep Insights features?

-If you want to track a swim, make sure you've calibrated your tracker to the length of the pool.
-If you're using the Fitbit Flex 2, you can do this by going into your Account and then into Advanced Settings where you'll see an option to adjust the pool length.
+If you want to track a swim session, make sure you've calibrated the tracker to the length of the pool.
+You can do this by going into your Account > Advanced Settings and then tapping through to the option to adjust the pool length.

-On the Ionic, you can do this before each swim on the watch itself by tapping the cog icon at the top left of the screen (as shown above) and adjusting the distance.
+On the Ionic and Versa, you can do this before each swim on the watch itself by tapping the cog icon at the top left of the screen (as shown above) and adjusting the distance.
 Make sure you do to ensure the best accuracy.

-A small one, but still important: make sure you tell the app which wrist you're wearing your Fitbit on.
-You can do this by going into the device settings – you should see an option for Wrist at the top.
+A small one, but still important: make sure you tell the Fitbit app which wrist you're wearing your Fitbit on.
+You can do this by going into the device settings through the icon in the top let, and from there you should see an option for Wrist at the top.
 Tap on that and tell it whether you're wearing your tracker on your dominant or non-dominant hand.
 It's a little thing, but it could make a marked difference in accuracy.